Tr3yb0/Tr3yb0/README.md

 # Howdy 👋

-- 😎 I'm a Developer Advocate at Atomic Financial
+- 😎 I'm the Director of Developer Relations at [Atomic Financial](https://atomic.financial)
-- 🔭 Building content and documentation for Atomic devs
+- 🔭 Working to improve the DX of our tools and docs.
+- 🏛️ I manage our docs site and Postman collection, create content, and tinker on SDKs and APIs.